sonic-net/SONiC/doc/grpc_client/design_doc.md

 - provide an interface/method for gRPC daemon to exchange RPC's with the gRPC server running on the SoC using a loopback IP as source IP.
 - provide an interface for SoC to notify this gRPC client about going to maintainence/shutdown via an asynchronous method.
 - gRPC client communication with Nic-simulator(which will be run in SONiC-Mgmt Testbeds) should also be provided to exchange RPC's.
 - provide a way to monitor gRPC client's and channel health for corrective/monitoring action to be implemented within SONiC ecosystem

+## whygRPC

 ## why gRPC for communication between ToR AND the SoC